souvikbaruah/CNN-Model-Detecting-Liveness-of-Fingerprint-using-Deep-Learning-/README.md

 **1.4) What are Neural Networks?**

 In the standard approach to programming, we tell the computer what to do, breaking big problems into many precise tasks that a computer can easily perform.
 Whereas, in a neural network, we do not tell the computer how to solve problems.
 Instead, it learns from observational data, figuring out its own solution to the problem at hand.
-Deep learning is a wellbuilt set of techniques for learning in neural networks.

-Neural networks and deep learning presently provide the finest solutions to many problems in image recognition, speech recognition, and natural language processing.
+Deep learning is a wellbuilt set of techniques for learning in neural networks.Neural networks and deep learning presently provide the finest solutions to many problems in image recognition, speech recognition, and natural language processing.

 ![](images/3.jpg)